GovindBhala/DS5500-Movie-Recommendation-System/README.md

 - Drop all categorical values that appear in only one movie.
 For example, actors in only one movie.
 These are not helpful for finding similar movies and increase memory, performance needs

 ## UI Overview
+Our UI is built on Streamlit (https://www.streamlit.io/)
+It consists of 5 pages:
+1. Top Movie Visualizations: View visualizations of the movies in our catalog to understand what makes a great movie
+ - Subset of visualizations created in exploratory data analysis that would be informative to a user understanding how to choose a good movie to watch
+ - Use the checkboxes to view/close each visualization
+2. Top Rated Movies: Apply filters to find the top rated movies with your desired attributes
+ - Provide recommenations to non-users.
+Simple user inputs and filtering, no underpinned model
+ - Movies are sorted on the weighted average between their average rating and total number of ratings.
+If we sort on average rating only, there are many movies that are sorted only a few times and thus have unrealistically high average ratings
+3. Movie Based Recommendations: Enter a movie that you have previously enjoyed to view similar movies
+ - Item-Item recommendation model.
+Find movies similar to the inputted movie based on its content profile
+4. Personalized Recommendations: Enter your user ID to find your personalized top movies + apply filters
+ - Personalized movies based on specific user.
+Uses a combination of user-user collaborative filtering with KNN and a content-based model
+ - User can filter down top recommendations
+5. App Profile: If you are not in our system, create a new profile to enable personalized recommendations
+ - Generates a unique user ID
+ - User can enter movies and ratings to generate a new profile that can then be entered into the Personalized Recommendations tab

 ## Models Overview